Hit-and-run accidents seem to embody the saying, “adding insult to injury.”

 The guilty party must find you

 Even if your accident involved your parked car being hit or dinged in a parking lot, you still have grounds for a case.
-By law, the guilty party is responsible for trying to find you, and if he or she cannot, they must leave a note with their name, number and insurance information on your windshield – then report the accident to the local police.
+By law, the guilty party is responsible for trying to find you, and if he or she cannot, they must leave a note with their name, number and insurance information on your windshield, and then report the accident to the local police.

 If he or she doesn’t report the accident, and the note blows away from your windshield, it’s considered a hit-and-run accident.

-The hit and run lawyers at Wilson, Reives & Silverman have a great deal of experience in these cases and can help you resolve your claim or lawsuit quickly and to your satisfaction.
-Your health, property and financial well-being may have already been compromised – let a hit and run lawyer help you move on from this disturbing accident.
+The hit and run lawyers at Wilson, Reives, Silverman & Doran have a great deal of experience in these cases and can help you resolve your claim or lawsuit quickly and to your satisfaction.
+Your health, property and financial well-being may have already been compromised.
+Let a hit-and-run lawyer help you move on from this disturbing accident.

 Record the information